Policies

 e.
 To strive continually to identify community needs, to provide programs of service to meet such needs, and to cooperate with other organizations, agencies, and institutions which can provide programs or services to meet community needs.

 f.
-To provide opportunity for recreation through the use of literature, films and other art forms.
+To provide opportunities for recreation through the use of literature, films and other art forms.

 Use of the Public Library

-1. Within the library, the use of all references and collections, digital and print, are free to all residents of Sherman County.
+1. Within the library, the use of all references and collections is free to all residents of Sherman County.

 2. Service will not be denied or abridged because of religious, racial, social, economic or political status.